distribution/distribution/docs/insecure.md

 **Pros:**

- - easy to configure
+ - relatively easy to configure

 **Cons:**

- - very insecure
+ - this is **very** insecure: you are basically exposing yourself to trivial MITM, and this solution should only be used for isolated testing or in a tightly controlled, air-gapped environment
  - you have to configure every docker daemon that wants to access your registry

 ## Using self-signed certificates

-> :warning: using this along with basic authentication requires to **also** trust the certificate into the OS cert store for some versions of docker
+> :warning: using this along with basic authentication requires to **also** trust the certificate into the OS cert store for some versions of docker (see below)

 Generate your own certificate: